Motion of a charged test particle around a static black hole in a monopole magnetic field: Static black hole in a monopole electromagnetic field

 where $\QE$ and $\QM$ are the electric charge and the magnetic charge, of the black hole, respectively.

 The charge parameter $Q$ of the RN solution is related to the electric charge $Q_{\rm E}$ and the magnetic charge $Q_{\rm M}$ in the manner,

-In this paper, we focus on situations similar to the neighborhood of, for example, SgrA*, or the center of M87.
-The mass of SgrA* is equal to about $4\times 10^6M_\odot$ and the magnetic field in its neighborhood is estimated to be about $10$G \cite{EHT-MW-5}, whereas the mass of the black hole candidate in M87 is equal to about $6.5\times10^9 M_\odot$ and the magnetic field in its neighborhood is estimated be also about $10$G \cite{EHT-M87-5}.
+In this paper, we focus on situations similar to the neighborhood of, for example, Sgr~A*, or the center of M87.
+The mass of Sgr~A* is about $4\times 10^6M_\odot$ and the magnetic field in its neighborhood is estimated to be about $10$G \cite{EHT-MW-5}, whereas the mass of the black hole candidate in M87 is equal to about $6.5\times10^9 M_\odot$ and the magnetic field in its neighborhood is estimated be also about $10$G \cite{EHT-M87-5}.
 The magnetic charge $\QM$ which generates the magnetic field $B^a$ of the value $10$G at $r=N\rg$ is estimated as follows, where $N$ is a free parameter larger than one, and

 is the gravitational radius of the black hole.
-We have
+We have the following magnetic field for static observers:

 where $\varepsilon^{abcd}$ is the skew tensor whose component is given as $\varepsilon^{0123}=1/\sqrt{-g}$ with $g$ being the determinant of the metric tensor.
 Hence, we obtain

 where

 By using Eqs.~\eqref{conversion} and \eqref{QB-relation}, in the case of $\QE=0$, we have